 Portrush, Giant’s Causeway, Northern Ireland / Rathlin Island

 Disembark at Portrush and travel overland to the World Heritage Site of Giant’s Causeway.
 This three-mile section of coastline is a geological masterpiece—some 40,000 closely-packed hexagonal columns of varying heights line the coast and descend like a staircase into the sea.
-In the afternoon we visit the rugged cliffs of Rathlin Island, where we are greeted by colonies of guillemots, kittiwakes, razorbills, and puffins.
+In the afternoon, visit the rugged cliffs of Rathlin Island, where you are greeted by colonies of guillemots, kittiwakes, razorbills, and puffins.
 After lunch, go ashore on the Isle of Islay for a tour of the world-famous Lagavulin Distillery.

 St. Kilda, Outer Hebrides / Flannan Islands

-We arrive in the capital city of Kirkwall on Mainland Island in the Orkneys for visits to the magnificent St. Magnus Cathedral and some of the island’s major archaeological sites.
-Maes Howe, a chambered tomb dating from 3500 BC, is also noted for its runic hieroglyphs left by visiting 12th century Vikings.
-We then visit the enigmatic Standing Stones of Stenness, the Ring of Brodgar, and Skara Brae, a remarkably well-preserved Stone Age village buried in sand some 4,500 years ago.
-This afternoon, we enjoy a walking tour of charming Kirkwall.
+Arrive in the capital city of Kirkwall on Mainland Island in the Orkneys for visits to the magnificent St. Magnus Cathedral and some of the island’s major archaeological sites.
+Maes Howe, a chambered tomb dating from 3500 BC, is known for its runic hieroglyphs left by visiting 12th-century Vikings.
+Then visit the enigmatic Standing Stones of Stenness, the Ring of Brodgar, and Skara Brae, a remarkably well-preserved Stone Age village buried in sand some 4,500 years ago.
+Return to Kirkwall for an afternoon walking tour of this charming city.

 Lerwick, Shetland Islands / Isle of Noss / Mousa